frncscp/aruzi/README.md

  **watchtower:** containers updater

 *This design assummes a DAC will be plugged for Hi-Res Music streaming.
 Also, that there will be no transcoding at all, if that's the case, this setup barely consumes power.
-Finally, an external drive is required for media storage (in my case, a 2TB SATA SSD connected to a USB-to-SATA adapter), and a decent microSD is recommended to flash and run the OS.
+Finally, an external drive is required for media storage (in my case, a 2TB SATA SSD connected to a USB-to-SATA adapter) and to flash/run the OS.

  ## Software